Carlos Calderón (Spanish footballer)

-Carlos Calderón López (born 14 April 1995) is a Spanish footballer who plays as a winger for Primera Federación club Cartagena.
+Carlos Calderón López (born 14 April 1995) is a Spanish footballer who plays as a winger for Primera Federación club Ponferradina.

 Club career

 Born in Almansa, Albacete, Castile-La Mancha, Calderón was a Levante UD youth graduate.
 He made his senior debut with the reserves on 27 April 2014, coming on as a second-half substitute for Álvaro Traver in a 0–1 away loss against CF Reus Deportiu in the Segunda División B championship.

 On 20 July 2015 Calderón moved to another reserve team, signing a one-year deal with RCD Mallorca B in Tercera División.
 He scored his first senior goal the following 21 February, netting the last in a 2–0 away win against CF Sant Rafael.

 On 29 July 2016 Calderón joined Getafe CF, being initially assigned to the B-team also in the fourth level.
 After scoring 13 goals for the side, he signed a new two-year contract.

 On 21 October 2017 Calderón made his first team – and La Liga – debut, coming on as a late substitute for Amath Ndiaye in a 1–1 away draw against Levante UD.
 The following 10 July, he signed a three-year deal with Segunda División side CD Lugo, but was loaned to Internacional de Madrid on 31 August.

 On 2 September 2019, Calderón terminated his contract with the Galicians, and signed for third division side CD Tudelano the following 31 January.
-He continued to feature in the third division in the following years, representing SD Logroñés, CD Badajoz and Cultural y Deportiva Leonesa.
+He continued to feature in the third division in the following years, representing SD Logroñés, CD Badajoz, Cultural y Deportiva Leonesa, Cartagena and Ponferradina.